pachyderm/pachyderm/doc/fundamentals/append_overwrite.rst

 Pachyderm applies diffing at per file level.
 Therefore, if one bit of a file changes,
 Pachyderm identifies that change as a new file.
-Similar, Pachyderm can only distribute computation at the level of a single file.
+Similarly, Pachyderm can only distribute computation at the level of a single file.
 If your data is stored in one large file, it can only be processed by a single worker, which might affect performance.